 Due to the length of the course, this course is offered seasonally only (June – August).

-Babysitter Course with Pediatric First Aid CPR AED (blended learning required) is 7 hours 30 minutes (includes break time)
+Babysitter Training Course with Pediatric First Aid CPR AED (Blended Learning) is 5 hours 30 minutes.

 What is Needed?